Detect Under-performance

 - Ever-growing portfolios make fleet management more complex

-- High automation with relevance and priority prediction with AI
+High automation with AI relevance and priority prediction built in.

-- Customer success support for communicating with service teams and OEMs
+Direct support for communicating with service teams and OEMs.

 Main Bearing MonitoringVSB acts on a main-bearing temperature trend in one month